askming/Personal-reading/book/2021/Thinking, fast and slow.md

 - P158, bottom, conjunction fallacy: people commit when they judge a conjunction of two events to be more probable than one of the events in a direct comparison

+---

+*2021-10-10*

+## Causes trump statistics

+- P174, top, subject's unwillingness to deduce particular to general was matched only by willingness to infer the general from the particular.
+- P174, bottom, surprising individual cases have a powerful impact and are more effective tool for teaching psychology because the incongruity must be resolved and embedded in causal story.